akvo/agrastat/docs/user-guide.rst

 have its own workflow and authorizations, allowing it to manage its own publishing process.

-An organization's administrators can add individual users to it, with different roles depending on the level of authorization needed.
+An organization"s administrators can add individual users to it, with different roles depending on the level of authorization needed.
 A user in an organization can create a dataset owned by that organization.
 In the default setup, this dataset is initially private, and visible only to other users in